 Application integration has been one of the greatest trends ever in the software industry, enabling the buildup of complex systems based on existing systems and products.
 Such integration takes many forms depending on the specific context in which it is implemented.

-In the mobile world, for example, integration serves mainly the purpose of ease of use where the apps are integrated into one other by means of sharing or delegation of duty, such as integrating the camera into an image editing app—iOS have come a long way in this direction with native FB and Twitter integration, as well as native sharing capabilities.
+In the mobile world, for example, integration serves mainly the purpose of ease of use where the apps are integrated into one other by means of sharing or delegation of duty, such as integrating the camera into an image editing app—iOS has come a long way in this direction with native FB and Twitter integration, as well as native sharing capabilities.
 Android was built from the ground up for such integration with its activity-driven architecture.

 In the context of enterprise systems, integration is the lifeblood of business processes where there are two main forms of integration: one-to-one such as software X “talking” to software Y via software or network API.
 The second form is many-to-many, such as in the case of software applications “talking” to a middleware where later the middleware “talks” to other software applications.

-In the context of a specific computer system, there is also the local integration scenario which is based on OS native capabilities such as ActiveX/OLE or dynamic linking to other libraries – such integration usually serves code reuse, ease of use and information sharing.
+In the context of a specific computer system, there is also the local integration scenario which is based on OS native capabilities such as ActiveX/OLE or dynamic linking to other libraries – such integration usually serves code reuse, ease of use, and information sharing.